pcuenca/cocogold/post/cocogold.md

 I love Marigold because it shows how to cleverly leverage an existing open model ([Stable Diffusion](https://huggingface.co/stabilityai/stable-diffusion-2)) and fine-tune it for a different task.
 Because Stable Diffusion was trained on a vast amount of images, its _image understanding_ capabilities are fantastic.
 By reusing this rich image representation knowledge, Marigold can be fine-tuned in just a few days using a single consumer GPU.
 Stable Diffusion is an excellent choice, because most of the computation happens in _latent space_ instead of working directly with the image pixels.
 Latent space is a fancy way to say that we are able to compress the input images by a big factor (`48`, in this case), and therefore computations are much faster and require a lot less memory.

-However, Marigold uses Stable Diffusion just as a vision backbone, completely ignoring that SD is equally capable of understanding _text_ that describes visual content.
+However, Marigold uses Stable Diffusion (SD) just as a vision backbone, completely ignoring that SD is equally capable of understanding _text_ that describes visual content.
 This is because depth or normals computation are pure computer vision tasks.
 Unlike Stable Diffusion –which was designed to generate an image based on a text description–, Marigold generates an image (i.e., the depth map), using the original image as the input to the model.
 This is akin to image-to-image generation tasks, but we only need an input image – text descriptions are not required.

 The question I wanted to solve is: what if we could use a similar method to estimate segmentation masks, using text to describe the object we want to find?